 This really seems to do the trick.
 As previously mentioned, this pillow will satisfy most, but for some, it might be just a tad too lofty.
-Washing and drying the pillow will make it shrink every so slightly – and should make it perfect.
+Washing and drying the pillow will make it shrink ever so slightly.

-The main flaw is in the design.
-The softer variety of pillows are manufactured using the same outer cover and shape of the medium/firm pillows – just with less fill – which means they feel the same.
-They are just a softer version.
+The main flaw, of course, is in the design.
+A soft pillow features the same outer cover and shape of the medium/firm pillows.
+It’s just a softer version.

 The Extra Soft & Very Flat pillow from Downlite uses a uniquely flat pillow shape.